finn-nnif/Modrinth-Mod-Downloader/README.md

 Downloaded lithium - 1.21.10 - fabric in 1.87s (2/4)
 ```

-5. Once complete, you’ll see a summary:
+5. Once complete, you’ll see a download summary:

 ```
 Download complete: 4/4 mods downloaded in 12.45s